Teenage bicyclist killed after being run over by truck in Queens, police say

-LONG ISLAND CITY, Queens (WABC) -- A teenager riding his bike was killed after being run over by a truck in Queens.
+LONG ISLAND CITY, Queens (WABC) -- A teenager riding his bike was killed when he was run over by a dump truck in Queens.

 ----------